-This document has been verified that it does not exceed the 75 pages, not including appendices, as defined in 40 CFR § 1501.5(f).
-As defined in 40 CFR § 1508.1(v) a "page" means 500 words and does not include maps, diagrams, graphs, tables, and other means of graphically displaying quantitation or geospatial information.
+This EA has been verified to be compliant with the 75-page limit, not including appendices, required by 42 United States Code 4336a(e)(2).
+A page means 500 words and does not include maps, diagrams, graphs, tables, and other means of graphically displaying quantitative or geospatial information.